 What Is Fire Risk Assessment: How It Is Done

-What Is Fire Risk Assessment
+Fire Risk Assessment

-Fire risk assessment is the cornerstone of fire safety plan; without a good fire risk assessment, the fire safety plan will just be based on assumptions.
+Fire risk assessment is an in-depth review/evaluation of a building, complex, or facility for fire risks and provides recommendations to either eliminate the risk or control it.
+It is the cornerstone of a fire safety plan, without a good fire risk assessment, the fire safety plan will just be based on assumptions.

-There is a law which governs carrying out this risk assessment.
-The law stipulates that any building, structure or facility which can accommodate five (5) persons or more at a time should have a fire risk assessment drawn out, written down, communicated to the occupants of the building and documented.
+There is a law that governs carrying out this risk assessment.
+The law stipulates that any building, structure, or facility that can accommodate five (5) persons or more at a time should have a fire risk assessment drawn out, written down, communicated to the occupants of the building, and documented.
 It also states that the risk assessment should be done by a Responsible Person (RP).
-The responsible person may be a fire assessment professional, the facility owner or an assigned worker.
-The RP must be knowledgeable in carrying out this risk assessment.

 Legal Guidelines Surrounding Fire Risk Assessment

-2. The risk assessment must be written down if you have more than five (5) employees, if the premises need a license or if the fire brigade gives the instruction.
+2. The risk assessment must be written down if you have more than five (5) employees if the premises need a license, or if the fire brigade gives the instruction.

 3. All findings and actions taken must be recorded.

-Steps Of The Fire Risk Assessment
+Steps to Carry out Fire Risk Assessment

 • Identifying fire hazards and possible sources of ignition.